Click on the question to see the answer.

 The Graduate School

 The University of Texas at El Paso

 Mike Loya Academic Services Bldg.
 Room 223

 Alternatively, the online application system allows you to "register" your recommenders so that they can submit their recommendation letters online.
 Please see the application link for this process.

 Tuition and Financial Assistance

-Subject to availability of funds and academic performance, students are provided financial support in the form of teaching or research assistantships.
+Yes.
+Subject to the availability of funds and academic performance, students are provided financial support in the form of teaching and research assistantships.
+Generally, students admitted into the program receive an assistantship which comes with a stipend.
 Additionally, the program awards fellowships on a competitive basis for incoming doctoral students.
-The fellowship will cover the cost of tuition.
+The fellowship covers the cost of tuition and fees, contingent on performance and GPA.
 Access to funding is very competitive and is provided to those students who demonstrate the highest probability of success as an academic.
 Health insurance is also included with the assistantship.
 Other benefits are also available.
-For more information about benefits, please contact Human Resources at (915) 747-5202 or visit their website at https://admin.utep.edu/Default.aspx?tabid=505.
+For more information about benefits, please contact Human Resources at (915) 747-5202 or visit the Student Health Insurance Plan website at https://www.utep.edu/human-resources/services/benefits/student-health-insurance-plan.html.
 All applicants are also encouraged to apply for financial assistance outside the University.
 Numerous financial assistance programs are available to Ph.D. students.
-For more information, please contact The Graduate School at (915) 747-5491 or visit: http://graduate.utep.edu/scholarships.html.
+For more information, please contact The Graduate School at (915) 747-5491 or visit: https://www.utep.edu/graduate/funding/paying.html.

 No additional form is needed for the tuition fellowship or assistantship.